Sevast-st/bega_mon/README.md

 ### Code Architecture

-The script is divided into several distinct classes, each with a single responsibility.
+The application is architected with several distinct classes, each with a single responsibility.
 This makes the system modular, easier to test, and more understandable.

 *   `BlockchainConnector`:
     *   **Responsibility**: Manages all direct communication with the source chain's RPC node using the `web3.py` library.